 Here’s what you’ll notice about how it couldn’t be any less Christmassy if you tried in Sydney.

 1. The Weather

 Christmas in UK

 We will get this one over with straight away.
 Even though the thought of spending Christmas in the sun sounds appealing, most (actually all) of the Brits I know in Sydney would love nothing more than a Winter Christmas.
-It’s really hard watching those Christmas movies we all grew up watching with the snow falling in every scene, yet in Sydney we are watching them in our shorts and t-shirt with the sound of a fan blowing in the background to keep us cool.
-It just doesn’t seem right!
+It’s really hard watching those Christmas movies we all grew up with, you know, with the snow falling in every scene, yet in Sydney we are watching them in our shorts and t-shirt with the sound of a fan blowing in the background to keep us cool.
+It just doesn’t seem right.